CNC Machining in HDPE

 Finishes

 Like other plastics in the PE family, HDPE is highly resistant to coatings.
 It resists adhesives for much the same reason and, as such, needs to be bonded via plastic welding.
-HDPE is most often available in black or white but can occasionally be found in a wider range of colors.
-Due to the above factors, HDPE parts are usually left in their as-machined state.
+HDPE is most often available in white, but can occasionally be found in other colors.
+We recommend leaving HDPE parts in their "as-machined" state for the reasons mentioned above.

 As Machined: The challenges of CNC machining in HDPE are similar to those experienced with other engineering plastics.
-The machined surface of HDPE comes out with a matte finish.
+The machined surface of HDPE has a matte finish.

 Cost-saving Design Tips